 On October 1, 2022, we adopted ASU 2020-06 based on a modified retrospective transition method.
 No prior-period information has been retrospectively adjusted.
-After the adoption of ASU 2020-06, the Notes are no longer bifurcated into a separate liability and equity component.
-The Notes are accounted for as a single liability.
-As of December 31, 2022, the carrying amount of the Notes was \$172.2 million, net of unamortized issuance costs of \$2.8 million.
-The issuance costs related to the Notes are being amortized to interest expense over the contractual term.
+After the adoption of ASU 2020-06, the 2025 Notes are no longer bifurcated into a separate liability and equity component.
+The 2025 Notes are accounted for as a single liability.
+The issuance costs related to the 2025 Notes are being amortized to interest expense over the contractual term.
+Refer to Note 2 - Significant Accounting Policies for the impact of our adoption.
+As of June 30, 2023 and September 30, 2022, the carrying amount of the equity component, net of taxes and transaction costs, was \$0 and \$14.4 million, respectively.